josecanciani/jscore/README.md

 ### CSS Modules (over Shadow Elements): `addSheet()`

-The engine supports both Constructible StyleSheets and legacy style HTMLElements for backward compatibility.

-When you `addSheet` using the `Builder`, a Shadow Element will be created automatically, and the style will be appended to it.
+The engine supports Constructible StyleSheets.
+When you `addSheet()` using the `Builder`, a Shadow Element will be created automatically, and the style will be appended to it.

-#### Modern version

 ```javascript
 import sheet from './myModule.css' assert { type: 'css' };